BOLTZZ/R/R Fundamentals/Machine Learning.md

 <img src = "https://rafalab.github.io/dsbook/book_files/figure-html/three-classes-lack-of-fit-1.png" width = 400 height = 300>

 * Generative models can be really powerful.
 But, only when the join distribution of predictors each class can be succesfully approximated.

+<strong>Classification With More Than 2 Classes And The Caret Package:</strong>